Benefits of staying connected

-Having a network of good relationships improves our wellbeing and can keep our minds active.
-Staying connected with others and taking part in social activities can increase your confidence and improve your self-esteem.
+Having a network of good relationships improves your wellbeing and can keep your mind active.
+Staying connected with others and taking part in social activities can also increase your confidence and improve how you feel about yourself.

 As you get older, certain changes can make it harder for you to stay socially active.
 For example:

-- retirement may have reduced the number of people you see on a daily basis
+- you may see less people on a daily basis if you've retired

 - health difficulties or a lack of money may make it harder to get out.

 It’s normal to find yourself alone at some points and being alone doesn’t always mean you’ll feel lonely.
-But not getting the quality or quantity of social contact you want can lead to feelings of loneliness, which can affect your physical and mental health.
-For more information on loneliness, see our webpage Coping with loneliness.
+But not getting the quality or amount of social contact you want can lead to feelings of loneliness.
+This can affect your physical and mental health.
+For more information on loneliness, see our webpage coping with loneliness.

-Whether you want to stay in touch with old friends, make new friends and acquaintances, or be engaged with social activities, a few simple steps can help you to get the social contact you would like.
+Whether you want to stay in touch with old friends, make new friends and acquaintances, or take part in social activities, a few simple steps can help you to get the social contact you would like.

 During the coronavirus pandemic, you may not be able to go out and socialise the way you’re used to.
-Our webpage Staying connected and well when you’re staying at home has tips on how to stay in touch with others during this time, as well as support you can get.
+Our webpage Staying connected and well when you’re staying at home has tips on how to stay in touch with others during this time, and information on support you can get.

 Ways to stay in touch

-While meeting people face-to-face is important, it might not always be easy or convenient to meet up as often as you’d like.
-Technology can help you stay in regular contact with friends and family, as well as giving you the opportunity to connect with others.
+While meeting people face-to-face is important, it might not always be easy to meet up as often as you’d like.
+Technology can help you stay in regular contact with friends and family, as well as giving you the opportunity to connect with new people.